-Overall, the objective of this paper is to solve the following networked optimization problem. \begin{prob}[Networked parallel scheme] Assume that $\cG$ is strongly connected.
+Overall, the objective of this paper is to solve the following networked optimization problem. \begin{prob}[Distributed scheme] Assume that $\cG$ is strongly connected.
 Then, each node computes a solution to the SP in (\ref{rcp_rand}) under the following setup: \begin{enumerate} {\rm(\alph{enumi})} \item Every node $j$ is able to independently generate $n_j$ i.i.d. samples with an absolutely continuous distribution $\bP_{q}$, and is not allowed to share these samples with other nodes. \item Every node is able to transmit finite dimensional data per packet via a directed/undirected edge. \item The vector $c$ in the objective function, the constraint function $f(\theta,q)$ and the set $\Theta$ are accessible to every node. \end{enumerate} \end{prob}

-In contrast with \cite{carlone2014distributed}, in this networked parallel approach, we transmit a state vector with a fixed dimension among nodes.
-In addition, every node $j$ only needs to deal with a fixed number $n_j$ of constraints.
-In \cite{carlone2014distributed}, each node requires to completely solve a {\em local} SP under an increasing number of constraints.
-We shall provide a more detailed comparison between our approach and \cite{carlone2014distributed} in Section \ref{rem_comparsion}.
+In contrast with \cite{carlone2014distributed}, our approach transmits a fixed dimension state vector among nodes.
+In addition, each node $j$ only deals with a fixed number $n_j$ of constraints.
+In \cite{carlone2014distributed}, each node requires to completely solve {\em local} SPs under an increasing number of constraints.
+We provide a more detailed comparison between our approach and \cite{carlone2014distributed} in Section \ref{rem_comparsion}.